 Ride

 To assess the ride quality of the electric bikes in this review, we rode each bike for more than a month, gaining a feel for the ride and how component choices affect performance.
-We perform a variety of handling-specific tests to determine how the bikes compare.
+We perform a variety of handling-specific tests to compare the bikes.
 During our range test, our test rider rides nonstop for up to 3 hours on a test course with gently rolling hills and a mix of hard-packed surfaces, including pavement, gravel, and dirt.
-The extended length of the range test also allowed us to analyze the long-term comfort of each bike's geometry and touchpoints, such as the saddle and grips.
+The extended range test also allowed us to analyze the long-term comfort of each bike's geometry and touchpoints, such as the saddle and grips.

 In addition to our handling tests, we also analyzed the performance of each bike's components, including the wheels, tires, and drivetrain.
 Additional features like lights, racks, and fenders were also considered based on their impact on the user experience.